-WHY DO I HAVE THEM?
+WHY DO I HAVE WASPS & HORNETS?

 Wasps and hornets are most likely on your property looking for a food source or nesting area.
-These insects are opportunistic builders and have probably found a safe haven in your backyard as well.
-The queen will emerge after the winter months and look for areas to nest in; depending on the species they will eat pollen, nectar and other insects.
+They build their nests in trees, shrubs, sheds, attics, under decks, and in the eaves of a building.
+The queen will emerge after the winter months and look for areas to nest in.
+Depending on the species, they will eat pollen, nectar and other insects.
 The queen will also look for an area with a water source such as a pond, birdbath or pools.

 HOW DO I GET RID OF WASPS & HORNETS?

 No. Getting rid of wasps and hornets is not a task you should handle on your own.
-There are some Do-It-Yourself methods and products that you can buy at your local hardware store, but these are often ineffective and if they are handled or applied incorrectly, they can be extremely dangerous to your health and may have no effect on the stinging insects you are trying to get rid of.
+There are some DIY methods and products that you can buy at your local hardware store, but these are often ineffective and if they are handled or applied incorrectly, they can be extremely dangerous to your health and may have no effect on the stinging insects you are trying to get rid of.
 The best and safest way to get rid of stinging insects from your home or business is by contacting the professionals at Wil-Kil Pest Control in Eau Claire, Menomonee Falls, Appleton or Milwaukee.

-HOW SOON CAN YOU GET HERE?
+HOW SOON CAN WE GET THERE?